Neighbours: 2020s

 In 2021, Neighbours audience figures were around 1.5 million per episode in the UK.
 The finale was viewed by 4.02 million viewers in the UK when catchup and recordings were counted.

-The finale, which aired on Network 10 on 28 July 2022, was watched by a total of 1.2 million viewers (live viewers in Australia alone), making it the most-watched program of the evening.
-These figures were the highest the program had received since 2009.
+The original finale, which aired on Network 10 on 28 July 2022, was watched by a total of 1.2 million viewers (live viewers in Australia alone), making it the most-watched program of the evening.
+In September 2024, Neighbours ranked at number two on Amazon Prime and number one on Amazon Freevee in the UK.